Annaba

 Annaba is a coastal city that underwent significant growth during the 20th century.
 Annaba has a metropolitan area with a higher population density than the other metropolitan areas of the Algerian coastline, such as Oran and Algiers.
 Much of eastern and southern Algeria uses the services, equipment and infrastructure of Annaba.
 Economically, it is the centre for various economic activities, such as industry, transportation, finance, and tourism.

 Names

 Present-day Annaba grew up on the site of Aphrodisium, the seaport of the Roman city Hippo Regius.
 (The modern city has since expanded south over Hippo's ruins as well.)
 Its former names Bône and Bona derived from "Ubbo", a local form of the name Hippo.
-Its informal name "Land of the Jujubes" (بلد العناب, Balad al-‘Unnāb) derives from that abundance of that fruit in the region.
+Its informal name "Land of the Jujubes" (بلد العناب, Balad al-‘Unnāb) derives from the abundance of that fruit in the region.